utdata/rwd-food-desert/README.md

 The folder [csvkit](csvkit) has some earlier work to convert the Excel file to csv.
 It's moot at this point, but I'm keeping it as a learning experience.

-## Workbench
+## Workbench & Google Sheets

-After all this, I'm not sure I need R. It may be possible to create the food access columns with a complicated IF Excel formula.
-I would still need QGIS to join that data to the shapefile, unless there is a way to do that in Tableau that I could not find.
+I started working on this project in R because I thought I would have to do a complicated reshape and filter to build the food access columns for "Limited Access" and "Limited Income Limited Access", but once I figured out the logic of the columns I found I only needed two of them for our county, so a nested IF would suffice.

+I tried later to go back to [Workbench](https://app.workbenchdata.com/workflows/40486/) (the platform where I started this project) to do the IF, but I found their Excel formulas do not support the `AND` function, at least not within and `IF`.

+I was able to build the columns in a Google sheet [Food access formula](https://docs.google.com/spreadsheets/d/13QZmczHLAL3_DIIQ6h7Tjgzty-GSPh1OtAr94K7wiUQ/edit#gid=259790322).
+That file was started from the end of the "Import" sheet in the Workbench workbook.
+It wasn't used ...
+I just wanted to figure out the formula.